aaren/notedown/README.md

     pip install https://github.com/aaren/notedown/tarball/master

-### Why?

-*Save yourself* from the *indignity* of writing **text** in the browser!

-There might be more reasons, but that was the main one for me.

 ### Conversion to markdown

-Convert a notebook into markdown, with outputs intact:

-    notedown input.ipynb --from notebook --to markdown > output_with_outputs.md

 Convert a notebook into markdown, stripping all outputs:

-    notedown input.ipynb --from notebook --to markdown --strip > output.md
+    notedown input.ipynb --to markdown --strip > output.md

+Convert a notebook into markdown, with output JSON intact:

+    notedown input.ipynb --to markdown > output_with_outputs.md

-The outputs are placed as JSON in a code-block immediately after the corresponding input code-block. `notedown` understands this format as well, so it is possible to roundtrip notebooks through json and markdown formats.
+The outputs are placed as JSON in a code-block immediately after the corresponding input code-block. `notedown` understands this convention as well, so it is possible to convert this markdown-with-json back into a notebook.

 This means it is possible to edit markdown, convert to notebook, play around a bit and convert back to markdown.